-Section 10
+Section 9

-The Office will generally grant an employee up to seven (7) days of administrative leave each calendar year to serve as a bone-marrow donor and up to thirty (30) days of administrative leave each calendar year to serve as an organ donor.
+The Office will generally grant an employee up to seven (7) days of bone marrow leave each calendar year to serve as a bone-marrow donor and up to thirty (30) days of organ donation leave each calendar year to serve as an organ donor.
+This bone marrow and organ donation leave will be administered under the authority of 5 USC § 6327.
+To obtain such leave, the employee will provide documentation to his or her supervisor reflecting the fact that the employee has been approved to be a bone marrow or organ donor and the date(s) on which such procedure will occur.